Concursive/concoursesuitecrm-community/pref/cfs/source/readme.txt

 The installation and configuration of Centric CRM is intended to be as simple as possible.

+PLEASE READ ALL INSTRUCTIONS TO AVOID ANY PROBLEMS.

 If you are going to be developing Centric CRM, please make sure to read the developer information at http://www.centriccrm.com/Portal.do?key=community, you can also find information about installing, configuring, and using